Your Takeaways:

 What If I Can’t Pay My Taxes When Filing an Extension?

-If you can’t afford to pay your taxes when filing for an extension, there are several options to help deter the IRS from sending you to collections.
-Some of the options include:
+If you can’t afford to pay your taxes when filing for an extension, there are several options available to you.
+These include:

-• Currently Not Collectible Status – If you’ve fallen on hard times and can truly not pay your taxes, the IRS will put you in a currently not collectible (CNC) status.
-This delays collection attempts, but you’ll still have to pay your taxes later.
+• Currently Not Collectible Status – If you’ve fallen on hard times and cannot pay your taxes, the IRS will put you in a Currently Not Collectible (CNC) status.
+This delays collection attempts, but you may still have to pay your taxes at a later date.

 Image of a man smiling while working on his laptop.